How to Make Espresso With an Espresso Machine – A Definitive Guide

 Tamper

-A tamper is an object with the same circumference as the portafilter head, which is used to press the ground coffee firmly and evenly into the portafilter.
+A tamper is a tool with the same diameter as the portafilter head, used to compact the ground coffee firmly and evenly into the portafilter.
+According to the Specialty Coffee Association, proper tamping is crucial for consistent espresso extraction.

-Good quality tampers are handheld, heavy, and are usually made of metal with a wooden handle.
-Cheaper tampers are made of plastic.
+High-quality tampers are handheld, heavy, and typically constructed from metal with a wooden handle. (tamping pressure and levelness, fundamentals highlighted in SCA barista-certification material) More affordable tampers are often made of plastic.

-Most espresso machines come with a plastic tamper, which we recommend replacing.
+Most espresso machines include a plastic tamper, which we recommend replacing with a more durable option.

 plastic tamper vs metallic tamper